robfatland/serverless/azure/tutorial.md

 then click the resource group **rg-amlclass-netid**.
 Here we should find a listing of the resources in this Resource Group including the Serverless Function we just created.

+<BR><BR>

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/16_4_Resource_Group_Overview.png" alt="drawing" width="600"/>

+<BR><BR>

 This concludes the creation of an Azure Function using the Azure portal.
-While the Azure Function is not terribly inspiring we have established a "Portal view" of both the creation process and navigation of the Azure cloud on a web browser.
+While the Azure Function is not terribly inspiring we have accomplished two things:
+We established a "Portal view" of the cloud resource creation process;
+and we have done some navigation of the Azure cloud via a web browser.

-## 3 Aside on templates
+## 3 Aside on templates and code

 In the portal Overview of the Azure Function at the far upper right is a hyperlink that reads **JSON view**.
 It is fine to click this link.
 The result is a pop-up text document that describes the creation of your Azure Function using a descriptive protocol called JavaScript Object Notation (JSON).
-This text can be used to auto-generate Azure Functions, i.e. do this same task in an automated manner.
+This text can be used as a template to auto-generate Azure Functions, i.e. do this same task in an automated manner.

 ## 4 Switching to Visual Studio Code